German vice-chancellor warns Athens that patience running thin

 So far, resistance to a new bailout for Greece has come mainly from Merkel's Christian Democrat conservatives.

-While some of these lawmakers in the German parliament voted against an extension of Greece's second rescue program earlier this year, no Social Democrat did.
+While some of these lawmakers in the German parliament voted against an extension of Greece's second rescue programme earlier this year, no Social Democrat did.

 "If agreement is not reached quickly, the patience of many in Europe could snap," Gabriel wrote.
 "We won't let German workers and their families pay for the exaggerated election promises of a partly communist government."